aarong/feedme-spec/README.md

   which is returned with the server's response.

-  Once a client has transmitted an `Action` message with a given `CallbackId`, it should not reuse that `CallbackId` in other `Action` messages until it has received the associated `ActionResponse` from the server.
+  Once a client has transmitted an `Action` message with a given `CallbackId`, it must not reuse that `CallbackId` in another `Action` message until it has received the associated `ActionResponse` message from the server.

 Messages must satisfy the following JSON Schema: